Citrus powdery mildew

 Impacts

-Citrus is a significant crop in Australia, there is over 28,000 hectares of citrus planted and around 1,900 growers.
-For the year ending June 2017, citrus production was valued at $724.4 million, with Queensland the largest producer of mandarins.
+Citrus is a significant crop in Australia with over 23,000 hectares of citrus planted.
+For the year ending June 2023, citrus production was valued at $977.1 million and Queensland was the largest producer of mandarins, lemons and limes.

 Citrus powdery mildew can cause premature leaf and fruit drop, and twig and branch dieback.
 Severe infection can significantly reduce tree productivity, fruit quality and yield.
-Farmers could experience production losses and increased costs associated with managing the disease.
+If the disease spreads to Australia, farmers could experience production losses and increased costs associated with managing the disease.
 Market access could be disrupted.

 Backyard citrus growers would also be affected.